Aggregate-Intellect/maven-course/assignments/week_03/README.md

 Ensure you have the following:

-- **Environment Setup**: A `.env` file named `proposal-generation-agent` with API keys for OPENAI and TAVILY.
+- **Environment Setup**: A `.env` file under `proposal-and-roi-generation-agent` folder with API keys for OPENAI and TAVILY.
 The API keys should not be enclosed in braces, brackets, or quotes.
 - **Docker**: Ensure Docker is installed and running on your machine.
 - **LangGraph Tools**: Familiarity with LangGraph and its integration with LangChain.

 ## Assignment Tasks

+### Recommended:

 ### 1. Understand the Enhanced Workflow